AIR SERVICE ALLIANCE

 https://www.youtube.com/watch?v=35x9l4nPjf8

-THE FACTS ABOUT AIR SERVICE – QUESTIONS, ANSWERS, AND OTHER INFORMATION
+THE FACTS ABOUT AIR SERVICE – QUESTIONS, ANSWERS, AND OTHER INFORMATION REGARDING THE CURRENT CHALLENGES AND EXTERNAL FORCES INFLUECING AIR SERVICE

 We receive a number of questions and feedback related to all aspects of airline service.
 The airline/airport industry is an extraordinarily complex environment and is affected by so many continually changing variables.
 The following information is available to answer the most frequent questions such as what the airport can and cannot control.
 The information gives insight on what the Airport Authority Commissioners, staff and other community stakeholders are doing to navigate the challenges present in today’s ever changing air service environment to ensure the Helena community has the best possible commercial air service possible with what the airport has to work with.